guidanoli/chess/docs/event-based-game.md

 --------

-If a king and a rook have never been moved, and there is no pieces between then, and neither is the king in check before nor after a casting, then castling can occurr.
+If a king and a rook have never been moved, and there is no pieces between then, and neither is the king in check before nor after a castling, then castling can occurr.
 It has to be specified which rook will take part of the action, since the turn and the king can be guessed since turns alternate and each player contains only one king.